aws-samples/aws-big-data-blog/aws-blog-firehose-lambda-elasticsearch-near-real-time-discovery-platform/README.md

 ### Lambda function
 AWS Lambda function (lambda-s3-twitter-to-es-python/lambda_function.py) that is triggered once a new file is created on S3.
-The function does the following:
+The function does the following:<br>
 1. Reads the file content
 2. Parses the content to JSON format (Elasticsearch stores documents in JSON format)
 3. Analyzes Twitter data (lambda-s3-twitter-to-es-python/tweet_utils.py):